syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endtabs %}

-## Add an item with the existing toolbar.
+## Add an Item with the Existing Toolbar.

 Explicitly add the `ImageEditorToolbarItem` to the `ImageEditorToolbar` manually.